lsacienne/sudoku_solver/README.md

 These methods are really great for human beings but not so much for computers trying to solve CSP...

-Something AI makers is the **attribution of wight/score**.
+Something AI makers love is the **attribution of weight/score**.
 You find weights everywhere in this domain :

 - One weights edges in graphs
 - Weights rules a neural network decision